torvalds/linux/Documentation/driver-api/nvdimm/nvdimm.rst

 reasons to allow multiple BLK namespaces per REGION is so that each BLK-namespace can be configured with a BTT with unique atomic sector sizes.
-While a PMEM device can host a BTT the LABEL specification does not provide for a sector size to be specified for a PMEM namespace.
+While a PMEM device can host a BTT the LABEL specification does yest provide for a sector size to be specified for a PMEM namespace.

 This is due to the expectation that the primary usage model for PMEM is via DAX, and the BTT is incompatible with DAX.
 However, for the cases